slimgroup/JOLI.jl/README.md

 Check [templates](templates) for an examples of how to build your own operators or types, or look up DCT implementation in [src/joLinearFunctionConstructors/joDCT.jl](src/joLinearFunctionConstructors/joDCT.jl).

+Try [src/template.joLinearFunctionFwd](src/template.joLinearFunctionFwd) as a starting point for building your own operators.